ilausuch/CacheServer/README.md

 ### General operations

 All operations of Cache server can be solved with the list of operations above.
 Although these are the general operations you can use too

 #### Send a generic message to cache system

     send(self,msg):

-#### Recieve a generic response from cache system.
+#### Receive a generic response from cache system.

     receive(self):

 #### Send an operation to cache system, and wait for any response

     sendOp(self,op)